Amitaia/Shabbat-Times/README.md

 ### Requirements

-* First need to create folder "shabat" in your HomeAssistant config/custom_components folder
+* First need to create folder "shabbat" in your HomeAssistant config/custom_components folder
 * Copy python file "sensor.py" to the HA config ./custom_components/shabbat/ folder.
 * Now you need to add those lines in configuration.yaml :